-For flat menus, the tag also uses the handle field of the specific menu being rendered, so that you can have wagtail-menus use different templates for different menus.
+For flat menus, the tag also uses the handle field of the specific menu being rendered, so that you can have wagtailmenus use different templates for different menus.

-Note: Template paths marked with an asterisk () are only searched if you have set the WAGTAIL-MENUS_SITE_SPECIFIC_TEMPLATE_DIRS setting to True for your project.
+Note: Template paths marked with an asterisk () are only included if you've set the WAGTAIL-MENUS_SITE_SPECIFIC_TEMPLATE_DIRS setting to True in your project settings.
+They are not used by default.